umbertogriffo/rag-chatbot/demo.md

 - Tell me something about Italy
 - How many people live there?
-- How can I get a Golden visa?
+- Can you tell me the names of the countries that share a border with Italy?
 - Could you please remind me about the topic we were discussing earlier?

 # Story Chatbot - 2